Actualización al día 13 de mayo de 2025

 Temática: Las matemáticas de la ciencia de datos.

-Inscripciones: Deberán realizarse llenando el siguiente formulario: https://forms.gle/7kNLxNCXHgJz6AXv5
+Inscripciones: Deberán realizarse llenando el siguiente formulario: https://docs.google.com/forms/d/e/1FAIpQLSdyfZDtKx3QqpJl0LNdyjpfD95sxxD23xdRzwpAnEJO8JqqHg/viewform Fecha límite para inscribirse: 11 de mayo de 2026

-Logística de la participación en el evento: Los tres problemas a resolver se publicarán el día 26 de mayo a las 6:00 PM (hora de México), equivalentemente a las 9:00 AM (hora de Corea), en esta página web.
+Logística de la participación en el evento: Los tres problemas a resolver se publicarán el día 12 de mayo a las 6:00 PM (hora de México), equivalentemente el 13 de mayo a las 9:00 AM (hora de Corea), en esta página web.

 La fecha límite para la entrega de sus soluciones será 72 horas después de la publicación de los problemas.